Leora Tanenbaum: Career

 Tanenbaum returned to the topic of slut-shaming with her 2015 book I Am Not a Slut: Slut-Shaming in the Age of the Internet.
 As with Slut!, the book is based on interviews; Tanenbaum's sample for I Am Not a Slut were 55 girls and women, aged 14 to 22 who either had used the word "slut" against others, or who had been the targets of the word.
 In the book, she describes the tension women and girls experience so as not to be either a "prude" or a "slut", neither too sexual nor insufficiently sexual.
 Some women see reclaiming the word "slut" as a way of owning their own sexuality, but Tanenbaum argues that the word "slut" is "too dangerous to be reclaimed," and fears that "mass reclamation will trigger a terrible backlash against women."

 In her 2009 book Taking Back God: American Women Rising Up for Religious Equality, Tanenbaum writes about women "who are deeply committed to their traditions yet unhappy with limitations placed on women within them," based on interviews with 95 women from five major faith traditions.
 She identifies four goals shared by a majority of her respondents: for women to have leadership roles in their faith communities, for the language of the liturgy to reflect women's presence, for recognition that women's bodies are "normal and not aberrant", and for women to be recognized as created in the image of God.

 In 2019, Tanenbaum launched an Instagram project, @BeingDressCoded, that explores the intersection of slut-shaming and dress codes.
 She has said that she wanted to "create a space in which we don’t just observe individual stories about dress codes but can look for patterns and learn from a larger, collective story about sexism and sexual objectification."

-Tanenbaum is the editor-in-chief at the non-profit organization Catalyst, and has previously worked in communications for Planned Parenthood.
+Tanenbaum previously served as the editor-in-chief at the non-profit organization Catalyst, and worked in communications for Planned Parenthood, among other non-profits.
 She is also a member of the Pembroke Center Associates Council, the governing body for the Pembroke Center for Teaching and Research on Women at Brown University.
 She has been a contributing writer for, among other publications, Ms., Teen Vogue, Time, and The New York Times.